gruntjs/grunt-docs/Configuring-tasks.md

 _Most tasks are multi tasks, so you'll probably find this guide useful._

-That being said, it's possible that a task will be written in a fundamentally different way, in which case please see the task or plugin documentation.
+That being said, it's possible that a task will be written in a fundamentally different way, in which case please see the documentation for that task or plugin.

 ## Task configuration
 When a multi task is run, grunt looks for a task-named property in the config object passed to the [grunt.initConfig](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-initConfig) method.
 In the following example, configuration is specified for both a `concat` and `uglify` task.